relaycorp/veraid-website/spec.md

 Signature verifiers MUST count the _age_ of a digital signature from the moment the `TXT` record answer was signed.

-Vera service designers MUST specify the maximum Time-to-Live (TTL) for every digital signature in the service.
+VeraId service designers MUST specify the maximum Time-to-Live (TTL) for every digital signature in the service.
 The TTL is counted from the moment the `TXT` record answer was signed.
 The TTL MUST be within the following range:

 - 8 hours or more, in order to allow sufficient time for signature-producing apps to renew certificates (and wait for any outages to be resolved).
 - 30 days or less, in order to support Delay-Tolerant Networking.

-Vera favours short-lived certificates over long-lived ones, primarily to avoid the use of revocation protocols.
+VeraId favours short-lived certificates over long-lived ones, primarily to avoid the use of revocation protocols.
 Consequently, service designers SHOULD require the shortest TTL that would satisfy their particular requirements.

 Signature verifiers MAY require a TTL shorter than that required by the service, but still not shorter than 8 hours.
 Additionally, signature verifiers MAY allow their end users to specify the shorter TTL.

-## Vera OID Arch
+## VeraId OID Arch

 1.3.6.1.4.1.58708.1